sweirich/challenge/debruijn/README.md

 - [Part I: Representing binding and substitution using de Bruijn indices](debruijn1.md)

-    The first part is a tutorial overview of de Bruijn indices and substitution, culminating in an traditionally typed implementation of the simply-typed lambda  calculus (STLC).
-If you are new to using de Bruijn indices, this part will walk you through the details and provide a general purpose recipe for a Haskell implementation of binding.
-Even if you are not new to de Bruijn indices, you should take a look at this implementation because there are *different* versions of substitution with this representation.
+    The first part is a tutorial overview of de Bruijn indices and substitution, culminating in an implementation of the simply-typed lambda  calculus (STLC).
+Although there are many examples of this sort of implementation already, the version presented here introduces a novel interface to substitution, which simplifies the language-specific parts of the implementation.

 - [Part II: Adding strong types to STLC](debruijn2.md)

-    Next, we show how to add type indices to the ASTs developed in the previous section to constrain the representation to only well-typed terms of STLC.
-None of the code changes in this part, just the types.
+    Next, we show how to add type indices to the ASTs developed in the previous section to constrain the representation to only *well-typed* terms of STLC.
+None of the code changes in this part, just the type annotations.

 - Part IIa: Optimized de Bruijn representation  (*Optional part, may be skipped*)